josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 ### Pipes

-Angular pipes let you declare display-value transformations in your template HTML.
+Use an Angular pipe to declare display-value transformations in your template HTML.
 A class with the `@Pipe` decorator defines a function that transforms input values to output values for display in a view.

-Angular defines various pipes, such as the [date][AioApiCommonDatepipe] pipe and [currency][AioApiCommonCurrencypipe] pipe; for a complete list, see the [Pipes API list][AioApiTypePipe].
+The Angular framework defines various pipes, such as the [date][AioApiCommonDatepipe] pipe and [currency][AioApiCommonCurrencypipe] pipe; for a complete list, see the [Pipes API list][AioApiTypePipe].
 You can also define new pipes.

 To specify a value transformation in an HTML template, use the [pipe operator (`|`)][AioGuidePipes].